 A Starbucks Gift Card will give your caregiver time to do sit and…perhaps just sit at a coffee shop and unwind while she people watches.
 After jazzing up on java, she might go to a movie, a caregiver support group, a yoga class, or just out for a walk.
 Encourage her to relax at a coffee shop, take a deep breath, and center herself.
 Quiet time to read books and magazines is a thoughtful gift for caregivers who rarely take time for themselves.

 If the last thing your caregiver needs is coffee because she has trouble sleeping – or she works evening or night shifts – read 14 “Sleepytime” Gifts for Insomniacs and People Who Can’t Sleep.
 The best gift you can give is a good night’s rest!

 The gift of mindful meditations for caregivers

 In Meditations for Caregivers: Practical, Emotional, and Spiritual Support for You and Your Family, Barry J. Jacobs blends emotional and spiritual motivation to minimize the stress of caregiving.
 This gift is especially thoughtful for caregivers who view their work as a ministry from the heart.

 The chapters in Meditations for Caregivers are organized by themes and include topics such as accepting your feelings, knowing your limits, seeking support, and managing stress.
 The meditations offer solutions to typical caregiving challenges, provide relief and renewal through mindfulness, and inspire caregivers to find meaning and value in the work they do.
 This is a gift that will be forever appreciated.

 An automatic pill dispenser to make life easy and safe

-The pill dispenser is one of my most popular gifts on 15 Cheerful Gift Ideas for People With Dementia or Memory Loss.
+By the way, the pill dispenser is one of my most popular gifts on 15 Cheerful Gift Ideas for People With Dementia or Memory Loss.

 A collage picture frame for family caregivers